-St Paul's Church is a lively С of Ε congregation in the heart Cambridge.
-On Sunday morning there are usually about adults at the main service. as well as lots of children and young people.
+St Paul's Church is a lively С of E congregation in the heart of Cambridge.
+On Sunday morning there are usually about 70 а adults at the main service. as well as lots of children and young people.

-What about? are we We are a congregation seeking, in the light of God's work. to be honest about our shortcomings welcome all the and to around Table.
-As a church we face can Lord's an ongoing challenge: we welcome, include, accept and love; that is live in response others live lives God's grace and so bring life to OR we can condemn prescribed rules that constrict, exclude which by and to deny the grace have received.
-Those be we encounter will be the best of how we meet the challenge judge of our vitality community.
-Whatever happens, we as а continue to journey together.
+What about? are we We are a congregation seeking, in the light of God's work, to be honest about our shortcomings welcome all the and to around Table.
+As a church we face ongoing challenge: we can Lord's an welcome, include, accept and love; that is live in response to others live God's grace and SO bring life to OR we can lives condemn prescribed rules that constrict, exclude which by and would to deny the grace have received.
+Those be we we encounter will be the best of challenge judge how we meet the and of our vitality community.
+Whatever happens, we as а will continue to journey together.